beard-drip/beard-difficulty-menu/README.md

 # beard-difficulty-menu

 ## The beard menu will standardize the difficulty of eating particular meal items.
 Now instead of making your own beard difficulty rating there will be an agreed upon standard.
-And feel higher affirmation on your choices.
+<br/>Feel higher affirmation on your choices.

 ## Reasons people will consider beard menu.
 Comment here: #1
 1) If you are on a date with a female beard menu can help you be conservative.